Civil and Human Rights, and the Impact of the War on Drugs

 (Impact of Racial Disparities) At the start of the 1990s, the U.S. had more Black men (between the ages of 20 and 29) under the control of the nation's criminal justice system than the total number in college.
 This and other factors have led some scholars to conclude that, "crime control policies are a major contributor to the disruption of the family, the prevalence of single parent families, and children raised without a father in the ghetto, and the 'inability of people to get the jobs still available.'"Source:Craig Haney, Ph.D., and Philip Zimbardo, Ph.D., "The Past and Future of U.S. Prison Policy: Twenty-five Years After the Stanford Prison Experiment," American Psychologist, Vol. 53, No. 7 (July 1998), p.
 716.

 (Wiretaps 2011, by Offense) "Drug offenses were the most prevalent type of criminal offenses investigated using wiretaps.
-Homicide was the second-most frequently cited crime, followed by “other major offenses.”
-Table 3 indicates that 85 percent of all applications for intercepts (2,334 wiretaps) in 2011 cited illegal drugs as the most serious offense under investigation.
-Many applications for court orders revealed that multiple criminal offenses were under investigation, but Table 3 includes only the most serious criminal offense listed on the application."
+Table 3 indicates that 87 percent of all applications for intercepts (2,967 wiretaps) in 2012 cited illegal drugs as the most serious offense under investigation.
+Homicide, the second-most frequently cited crime, was specified as the most serious offense in more than 3 percent of applications.
+Racketeering, the third-most frequently cited crime, was specified in less than 3 percent of applications.
+Many applications for court orders revealed that multiple criminal offenses were under investigation, but Table 3 includes only the most serious criminal offense listed on an application."

 (Thermal Imaging) "In Kyllo [v United States], a federal agent used infrared thermal imaging equipment to compare the heat emanating from a triplex unit to the heat signatures of other nearby residences.
 Based in part on the equipment reading indicating that the defendant’s home was warmer than the others, the agent obtained a search warrant.
 Officers searched the home and seized marijuana plants growing inside.
 The government argued that the Fourth Amendment had no application, because the defendant had made no effort to conceal the heat escaping the walls of his home and had no reasonable expectation that passers-by would not take notice.